Student Fellowship Program

 Fellowship Amount

-We expect to fund two fellowships for the 2023 cycle.
-Each summer fellow will receive $5,000 for the summer months in 2023, and coverage of PAA presentation expenses is capped at $1,000.
+We expect to fund two fellowships for the 2024 cycle.
+Each summer fellow will receive $5,000 (taxable) for the summer months in 2024.
+Coverage of the PAA presentation expenses is covered through the HPC Student Affiliate Program

 Research Priorities

 The proposed research must align with one or more of the Population Center’s primary research areas: poverty and inequality; sexual and reproductive health; and family, maternal and child health.
 Population Research at the HPC uses social science approaches to population-based studies, often with large samples, observed one or more times.
 These are not typically intervention or clinical studies.
-See the 2022 PAA program for examples of papers that are typically presented at the meeting (https://paa.confex.com/paa/2022/meetingapp.cgi/Home/0).
+See last year’s PAA program for examples of papers that are typically presented (https://events.rdmobile.com/Events/Details/16223). .
 If you have questions about the appropriateness of your research topic, please contact Alison Gemmill (agemmill@jhu.edu).

 Eligibility Criteria

-• The applicant must work under the supervision of an HPC Faculty Associate.
+• The applicant must work under the supervision of an HPC Associate.

 The fellowship proposal should be no more than two (2) single-spaced text pages, 11-point Arial font, half-inch margin.
 It includes the following sections: